freehaha/slate/source/includes/_data.md

 --- | --- | --- | ---
 \*name | string | Name of the Conncetor, must match the name in package.json in the repository
 \*description | string | Short description of the DataSource
-\*source | object | configuration for the Connector.
+\*source | object | Configuration for the Connector.
 This is Connector-specific.

 ### Query